ctrucza/BabyStepsRoslyn/HelloWorld/readme.txt

 - count methods of classes
 - count public/private/protected methods of classes
 	- find protected non-virtual methods
+    - find private methods not called
+    - sort methods based on level of abstraction:
+        - a method is of lower level of abstraction than it's callers
 - count fields and properties in classes
 	- count private and protected fields and properties
 	- find provate/protected fields and properties not used in all methods